Watch: Women In Combat Draws Mixed Reaction

 Defense Secretary Leon Panetta's decision this week to formally lift the ban on women in combat drew praise and concern from soldiers on Fort Drum.

-Panetta's action rescinds a 1994 Pentagon rule that officially barred women from direct combat roles, though in reality women have "frequently found themselves in combat in Iraq and Afghanistan noted.
+Panetta's action rescinds a 1994 Pentagon rule that officially barred women from direct combat roles, though in reality women have "frequently found themselves in combat in Iraq and Afghanistan," the New York Times noted.

 More than 130 women have died in the two wars, the newspaper reported.